PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - If no associate advisor - task rolls to Advisor
   - If no Investment Direct - task rolls to Advisor
   - If no Director, roll to Advisor
-  - If no Personal Controller, roll to Advisor
+  - If no personal controller, role to Client Associate and if no Client associate, roll to client Manager
   - Accountable can be only one person.
 So if assigned role has multiple persons, system sets person mark as Lead as Accountable